rofhima13/powerfleet-testing/docs/getting-started/web-testing/playwright-windows.md

 winget install code
 ```

-## Cloning the Playwright Repository
+## Cloning a Playwright Repository
 Ensure your device has the correct authentication info to clone repositories from Azure.
+If not, follow the steps [here](azure.md)

+You have the following repositories to choose from:
+- PlaywrightRegression
+- PlaywrightV2
+- PlaywrightUnity

-Clone the Playwright repository to your device and navigate to its folder through the command line.
+For now, it is preferable that you clone the PlaywrightV2 repository.
+Clone it to your device and navigate to its folder through the command line.

 ### Installing Playwright
 To install the latest version of Playwright, similar to installing [browsers](./selenium.md#chrome-chromedriver-and-nodejs) via Node.js, run: